 Section 301.3 of Chapter 3 of the 2022 CALGreen Code is hereby amended as underlined and struck through:

 301.3 Nonresidential additions and alterations.
-The provisions of individual sections of Chapter 5 apply to newly constructed buildings and building additions and alterations of 1,000 square feet or greater, and/or building alterations with a permit valuation of $200,000 or above (for occupancies within the authority of California Building standards Commission).
+[BSC-CG] The provisions of individual sections of Chapter 5 apply to newly constructed buildings and building additions and alterations of 1,000 square feet or greater, and/or building alterations with a permit valuation of $200,000 or above (for occupancies within the authority of California Building standards Commission).
 Code sections relative to additions and alterations shall only apply to the portions of the building being added or altered within the scope of the permitted work.